AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-3-interval-bound-propagation.md

 | Margin after last-layer elision | $[-0.1,1.1]$ |

 Last-layer elision improves the lower bound from $-0.5$ to $-0.1$, but even the tighter margin interval crosses zero.
-This result does **not** provide an input with a negative margin, so it does not falsify the property.
+The interval alone supplies no concrete input with a negative margin, so it cannot falsify the property.
 It also cannot prove that every margin is positive.
 This IBP run must report **unknown**.

 We can locate where information disappeared.
 The lower endpoint $h_1=0.1$ is attained at $x_1=x_2=0.3$.
 The upper endpoint $h_2=0.4$ is attained at $x_1=0.7$ and $x_2=0.3$.
 No single input produces both extremes.
-When the margin calculation combines them, it treats the two hidden values as if they could vary independently.
+Combining the intervals in the margin calculation therefore allows the two hidden values to vary as if they were independent.

-## The propagation rule in one pass
+Each neuron is summarized by two endpoints.
+This fixed-size bookkeeping scales to networks of any depth, while the same summary can discard relationships between neurons.
+We can now state the calculation as an algorithm.

+## Turn the calculation into the IBP algorithm

 IBP follows the same four steps for a network of any depth: